johnstew/vscode-gif/README.md

-# giphy README
+# GIF README

-This is the README for your extension "giphy".
+This is the README for your extension "gif".
 After writing up a brief description, we recommend including the following sections.

 ## Features